jean-cih/jean-cih/README.md

 -  👀 I’m interested in Open Source Projects and Technical Writing.

 -  🌱 My hometown is Minusinsk, and now i live in Novosibirsk.

+-  ⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**